gfortetsanakis/terraform-aws-s3-bucket/README.md

 ## Terraform module for S3 bucket

-This modules creates a new S3 bucket on AWS along with a corresponding IAM policy which provides read and write access to the bucket.
-This policy can then be attached to IAM users and roles.
+This modules creates a new S3 bucket on AWS.

 ## Module input parameters